How to Save for a Car

 Seven tips for saving up for a car.

-Saving up for a car is a lot work.
+Saving up for a car is a lot of work.
 On the one hand, at the end of it you have a new car, but the process of getting there can be challenging.
-With these 7 tips, plus a few fun facts along the way, you’ll be able to find the best way to save for your new and car get some helpful info on how to save money once you have it.
+With these 7 tips, plus a few fun facts along the way, you’ll be able to find the best way to save for your new car and get some helpful info on how to save money once you have it.

 1. Decide how much you can afford